Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Escape from Side Control

-• Framing and Shrimping: Creating a frame against your opponent's neck and hips, followed by shrimping away, can create the space needed to escape side control and transition to a guard.
+• Framing and Shrimping: One of the methods to do so is to establish a frame around your opponent’s neck and hips, and then shrimp out, which allows the escape from side control and changing the position to guard.

-• Underhook Escape: Securing an underhook on the side you're turning towards can facilitate an escape to your knees or allow you to transition into a more favorable position.
+• Underhook Escape: Getting an underhook on the side you’re turning to or to the ground can help you to sweep your opponent to your knees or pass to a better position.

 Escape from Back Control